eduvpn/eduvpn-common/docs/src/api/statemachine.md

 In eduvpn-common, there are certain states that require attention from the client.

 - OAuth Started: A state that must be handled by the client.
 How a client can 'handle' this state, we will see in the next section.
-In this state, the client must open the webbrowser with the authorization URL to complete to OAuth process
+In this state, the client must open the webbrowser with the authorization URL to complete to OAuth process.
+Note that on mobile platforms, you also need to reply with the authorization URI as these platforms do not support a local callback server using 127.0.0.1
 - Ask Profile: The state that asks for a profile selection to the client.
 Reply to this state by using a "cookie" and the CookieReply function.
 What this means will be discussed in the Python client example too
 - Ask Location: Same for ask profile but for selecting a secure internet location.
 Only called if one must be chosen, e.g. due to a selection that is no longer valid